 Slow Introduction Of Dog Backpacks

-Now to the fun part!
-After having acquired your new dog backpack, take things easy and let your pup familiarize himself with it.
-You could hold the backpack & let your pup sniff it, then reward his curiosity with a tasty treat or a favorite toy.
+Ok, now to the fun part!
+Once you get your hands on a dog backpack, take things easy and let your pup familiarize himself with it.
+You can hold the backpack & let your pup sniff it, then reward his curiosity with a tasty treat or a favorite toy.

-Choose his reward depending on what motivates your pup most.
-Our girl Missy would go for a yummy treat, while her brother Buzz would go for a ball.
+Choose his reward depending on what motivates him most.
+My girl Missy would go for a yummy treat, while her brother Buzz would go for a ball.
 My current pup Wally, a Feist mix, is just as treat motivated as Missy was, and so was my former client, Pitbull Doeboy.

-You could also place the dog backpack on the floor, and place a treat or toy on top of it.
-This way, the dog backpack will be associated with something positive.
-Once your pup has accepted the presence of the new item, slowly put the empty backpack on your dog’s back.
+You can also place the backpack on the floor and place a treat or toy on top of it.
+That way, it will be associated with something positive.
+Once your pup has accepted the presence of the new item, slowly put the empty backpack on your dog.

 Feeding some of his food or a favorite treat will help associate more positive things with this process.
-You don’t have to strap the pack on right away, just letting it sit on your pup’s back for a few moments will be sufficient.
+You don’t have to strap the backpack on right away, just let it sit on your pup’s back for a few moments.

 Repeat this step a few times before strapping the backpack on.

-Side note: Introduce the dog backpack when your dog is in a calm, relaxed state of mind, ideally after a long walk or an extended playtime session.
+Side note: Introduce the dog pack when your dog is in a calm, relaxed state of mind, ideally after a long walk or an extended playtime session.

 Added Weight Never To Exceed 25% of Dog’s Body Weight

-Once your pup has gotten used to his new accessory, slowly add some weight to the side pockets.
-We like to add filled water bottles (they come in handy on a longer hike!) and some tennis balls.
+Once your pup gets used to his new accessory, slowly add some weight to the side pockets.
+I like to add bottled water (comes in handy on a longer hike!) and some tennis balls or other toys.

 Remember not to add too much weight ~ a good rule of thumb is to not exceed 25% of your dog’s total body weight in added backpack weight.

-It is obviously up to you what you want to fill your dog’s backpack pockets with ~ we also like to add poop bags, some human band aids, as well as a few pet first aid items whenever we go for a walk (e.g. benedryl in case our pups were to get stung by an insect).
+It’s obviously up to you what you want to fill your dog’s pack with ~ I also like to add poop bags, some human band aids, and a few pet first aid items whenever I go for a walk (e.g. benedryl in case the pups were to get stung by an insect).